 Here are a few tips for choosing your first-year courses.

 You may be certain of what your major will be on day one and stick with it until graduation.
-Your major may wind up being something you discovered you enjoyed while fulfilling a general education requirement.
+Your major may wind up being something you discovered you enjoyed while fulfilling another requirement.
 That's why exploring is important.

 In your first year, consider taking a beginning course in your possible major to get acquainted with study of that subject at the college level.
 This will help you decide whether the major you think you will choose is right for you.
 If you are still seriously considering a major in a department, you should discuss your plans with a member of that department.

 Don't worry about choosing a major now.
 It's a big decision.
 Don't rush it.
 You don't have to declare a major until the second semester of your sophomore year.
 Visit our Majors and Programs page for more information on majors offered at Davidson.

 The humanities department offers a program that brings together professors from many of Davidson's academic departments, including Art, Classics, English, German, History, Music, Philosophy, Political Science, Psychology, and Religion.